A discrete model for Gell-Mann matrices: Dirac matrices

 \subsection{Twistors}

 The Dirac generators $\gamma^0$, $\gamma^1$, $\gamma^2$, $\gamma^3$ and $\gamma^5$ generate the Clifford algebra $Cl(2,3)$.
 Hence in order to obtain $Cl(2,4)$ it is necessary and sufficient to add an extra generator $\gamma^6$ that anti-commutes with all of the five generators, and squares to $-1$.
-In both the Bjorken--Drell convention and the chiral basis the required copy of $\gamma^6$ is
+In both the Bjorken--Drell and chiral conventions we have

-It is therefore possible to use our matrices to work with twistors, without making any changes to the conventional Dirac matrices.

-But if we want to follow Woit's approach \cite{WoitSO24}, in which a gauge group $SU(2)_R$ for quantum gravity appears, then it will be useful to make the factorisation of the group $E_{128}$ into three copies of $Q_8$ more prominent.
-The scalar $i$ appears as the volume element (pseudoscalar) of $Cl(2,3)$, so the simplest approach is to define $\gamma^6=j$, which is equivalent to choosing $i\gamma^0$, $i\gamma^1$, $i\gamma^2$ and $i\gamma^3$ (and therefore also $i\gamma^5$) to be real matrices.
-A possible choice of such real matrices is given in (\ref{Diracmats3}), but there are many others.
-The choice made here includes (a) a choice of $i\gamma^3$ to be diagonal, in order to measure spin in the $z$ direction, as is traditional, and (b) a choice of the coordinate permutation part of $i\gamma^0$ that makes $\gamma^0\gamma^2$ diagonal.
+However, this choice breaks the symmetry of the three generations $i$, $j$ and $k$, as well as the $SO(3)$ symmetry of space, since $\gamma^2$ has a generation label $i$, but $\gamma^1$ and $\gamma^3$ have not.
+The former picks out the first generation of `normal' matter, while the latter conceivably picks out the direction of the gravitational field.

 The twistors themselves are much the same as the quaternionic Dirac spinors, and can be represented as quaternionic $4$-vectors, either as rows or as columns according to convention.
 However, the quaternionic structure is not used in most approaches to twistors, which are considered to lie in spinor representations of $Spin(2,4)\cong SU(2,2)$, and are therefore complex $4$-vectors.
 Each quaternionic Dirac spinor therefore consists of a chiral pair of Penrose twistors.